 This article explores the way I do it using something, typically referred to as a Form Object.
 Let’s check it out.

 For new features, I always like to start from the outside in.
-This means I start with the UI and then work my way into the internals (more on that in another article).
+This means I start with the UI and then work my way into the internals.

 Let’s create the form at app/views/signups/new.html.erb: